Should I Add a Battery to My Solar Energy System?

 Unless new financial incentives are made available (at the time of this writing, several proposals were being considered by Congress), we don’t think batteries are worth the extra expense for most homeowners.
 Although a pain, power outages are relatively rare and typically short.

-For example, in 2019, the latest year for which complete U.S. Energy Information Administration data are available, the average PEPCO customer had less than one non-momentary outage and lost just a bit more than an hour of power.
-The average Dominion customer had almost two outages and lost only about four hours.
+For example, in 2019, the latest year for which complete U.S. Energy Information Administration data are available, the average Xcel customer experienced only one non-momentary outage and lost about two hours of power.
+The average Dakota Electric customer had less than one outage and lost just 21 minutes.

 While inconvenient, most homeowners won’t consider these outages worth a $10,000-to-$20,000 solution.
 Unless you live in an area that’s highly prone to more frequent or longer interruptions, depend on electronic medical equipment, or really want to minimize the juice you pull from the grid, batteries seem to us a wasteful purchase.